kopytjuk/automotive-data-analysis-book/src/fundamentals/variable_types.md

 ## Exercises

 1. Create an array of 100 uniformly distributed random numbers (0-150m) representing the measured distance from a LIDAR sensor.
 Categorize them in three groups, for <50m, <100m, <150m.
-Compute the number of occurrence for each group.
+Count the number of occurrences for each group.
 2. What is the most-memory efficient datatype for representing human weight?
 How would you represent time for a lane change manoeuvre?